nathanaelseen/nathanaelseen.github.io/_pages/ma2108smodulereview.md

 But nevertheless, as I’ve mentioned, I really liked Math, and hence still went ahead to take it nonetheless.

-All in all, there were so many interesting Analysis stuffs covered in this module that I didn’t regret taking it.
+All in all, there were so many interesting Analysis stuffs covered in this module that I didn’t regret taking it at all.

 In fact, although I struggled quite a lot, this module was one of my favourite module.